simonehagey/orbdot/docs/source/model_fitting.rst

     t0_best, t0_upper_err, t0_lower_err = ttv_fit['params']['t0']
     p_best, p_upper_err, p_lower_err = ttv_fit['params']['P0']

-If a parameter was not allowed to vary in the model fit, its fixed value is recorded instead, for completeness.
+If a parameter was not allowed to vary in the model fit, its fixed value is recorded instead.
 If the user has chosen to fit ``"ecosw"`` and ``"esinw"`` or ``"sq_ecosw"`` and ``"sq_esinw"``, the derived eccentricity and argument of pericenter are also returned.

-All possible OrbDot parameters (see :ref:`model_parameters`) are included in this results file for completeness, even if they are not part of the model that was fit (in which case they are the default fixed values).
-While this might seem confusing, it ensures that no information is overlooked.
+All of the OrbDot parameters (see :ref:`model_parameters`) are included in this results file for completeness, even if they are not part of the physical model, to ensure that no information is lost or overlooked.
 The ``*_summary.txt`` file is more concise and typically more useful for quick reference.

 ------------